splanck/vc/docs/preprocessor.md

 `expand_params` continues to rely on helper routines that perform parameter lookup, handle the `#` stringize operator and manage `##` token pasting.
 Macro expansion is recursive so macro bodies may reference other macros.
 To avoid infinite loops a hard limit of 100 nested expansions is enforced.
-The compiler aborts preprocessing with an error message as soon as this depth is reached.
+When this limit is hit `expand_line` returns zero and the compiler aborts preprocessing after printing "Macro expansion limit exceeded".

 File inclusion works the same way and may recurse when headers themselves contain `#include` directives.
 To guard against unbounded recursion the